Distributed LLM Inference

 version = "0.1.0"

-inferText needs the openai_key to configure its Assistant model, but const parameters cannot be passed through streams.
-They are sent via the distribution engine’s start call:
+inferText needs openai_key to configure its Assistant model, but const parameters cannot be passed through streams.
+They are sent via the distribution engine’s start call, once, at connection time:

 treatment inferText(const openai_key: string)